e271828e/Flight.jl/docs/notes/design/framework_spec.md

   drifted onto an unenumerated face is a diagnosable anomaly (`OutOfClaimEntry`), never a silent write, claimed or not.
 - **Derived** — the **interactive register**'s surface (the GUI, §12.5, and
-  `stage!` below) is the currently-unclaimed face set: the complement of the union of all claims, computed rather than staked.
-It is shared among the interactive writers and guaranteed to nobody — a mid-session `attach!` shrinks it, and a batch staged before the claim and drained after it is `StaleInteractiveEntry`: no one's bug, the surface moved between staging and drain. §12.5's widget liveness is this surface made visible.
+  `stage!` below) is the unclaimed face set: the complement of the union of all claims, computed rather than staked.
+Shared among the interactive writers, it is re-derived only when the roster changes — a stopped-sim event — so within any run it is as fixed as a claim set: an interactive write to a claimed face is rejected at staging (`ClaimedFaceEntry`, naming the incumbent), and the one seam — a batch staged while stopped whose face a subsequent `attach!` claims — is renormalized away at the attach itself (below). §12.5's widget liveness is this surface made visible.

-One rule, two surface kinds, two warning kinds.
+One rule, two surface kinds.
 The GUI is not an exception but the resident of the second kind — one device kind (§12.4), two *binding* kinds (enumerated vs. derived), one drain rule — and opportunistic writing by autonomous devices does not exist: a device that wants a face enumerates it.